OpenSource Blogging with Jekyll GitHub VSCode Part2

 - We’ll install Ruby and Jekyll

-- We’ll clone a Jekyll Theme to a local folder and preview the site
+- We’ll clone a free remote Jekyll Theme to a local folder and preview the site

 Already have Visual Studio Code or Git installed? –> Update to the latest release prior to continuing with this guide.